How to Hook Rubber Worms

 To effectively hook a rubber worm, thread the hook through the worm’s head and out its side, ensuring the worm hangs straight to appear natural in the water.

-Explore more about Hook & Line Tips with this related post.
+Find out more about Hook & Line Tips by exploring this related topic.
 How Long Should Leader Line Be

 What Kind Of Hook For Rubber Worm?